 Not only do content management systems help website users with content editing, they also take care of a lot of “behind the scenes” work such as automatically generating navigation elements, making content searchable and indexable, keeping track of users, their permissions and security setting, and much more.

 To provide an insight into the quality of software that is available, we have compiled a list of the best Python-based WCMS.
 They are all free and open source software.
-Here’s our recommendations.
+Our recommendations are captured in a legendary LinuxLinks-style ratings chart.